brn/rrh/README.md

 No props needed.
 All arguments are same as redux's `createStore`.

-Store and provider is initialized once per process, if useProvider called.
+Store and provider is initialized once per process when useProvider called.
 So if you want to create new store and Provider, you need to create new hooks instance.
 See below.